UCAR-SEA/SEA-ISS-2025-Improved-Accessibility-and-Community-Knowledge-of-Lidar-and-Radar-Data-Analysis/notebooks/section2_methods.md

 using LROSE tools.
 The newest commits to this repository are automatically pulled when a user logs in to their server, ensuring that they have access to the newest versions of new and existing tutorials.
-In addition, a large shared drive is made available to gateway users so they may explore a larger collection of data sets for research or teaching purposes.
+In addition, a large shared drive is made available to gateway users, so they may explore a larger collection of data sets for research or teaching purposes.

 [Kubernetes](https://kubernetes.io) is a "container orchestration engine" which